iOS 7: Frequently asked questions

 iOS 7 is the newest version of the mobile operating system for Apple devices, including the iPhone, iPad, and iPod Touch. iOS 7 contains a number of new features and design elements that will make your device easier to use.

 When will iOS 7 be available?

 Nothing—iOS 7 is free to download, like all previous versions of iOS.

 How do I get iOS 7?

 If you buy a new iOS device, iOS 7 will come pre-installed.
 You won't need to do anything to install it.

-If you have an existing iOS device, you'll be able to download and install iOS 7 starting September 18.
-Once iOS 7 is available, just go to Settings, select General, and then tap Software Update.
+If you have an existing iOS device, you can download and install iOS 7.
+Just go to Settings, select General, then tap Software Update.